-Contact the OFR Scheduling Unit (202-741-6060; fedreg.liaison@nara.gov) for:
+Contact the OFR Scheduling Unit (fedreg.liaison@nara.gov) for:

-- Questions about drafting or submitting documents or - Scheduling a Liaison training workshop.
+- Questions about drafting or transmitting documents or - Scheduling a Liaison training workshop.

 Other agency staff

 Contact your agency's Federal Register Liaison Officer for:

 - Preliminary consultation on large projects, such as reorganizations, major revisions, additions, or joint or common rules, - Technical assistance in drafting complex documents, or - Requests for special formatting.